Classical Music in a Changing World (Audio CD Edition)

 ‘Classical Music in a Changing World: Crisis and Vital Signs’ addresses the crisis provoked by such questions in two complementary ways.
 Several of the chapters show how the classical music world is already grappling with the crisis, and finding vital signs beyond the borders of the music’s traditional European strongholds: in Turkey from Ottoman times to the present, in Colombia, and in a Black American film.
 Other chapters identify areas that still need improvement, especially on behalf of female and LGBTQ+ musicians, and suggest how advances can be made both on concert stages and in schools.
 This volume, which opens with an introduction by Alberto Nones that contextualizes the book and outlines the main arguments of its chapters, contains an essay by Lawrence Kramer that examines the place of classical music in the history of consciousness—a history now changing rapidly—and concludes with a Postscript written by the two editors.

 The writing in this volume will be accessible to a wide audience, including scholars and students, professionals and amateurs, performers and listeners.
 Teachers will find it a source of lively classroom debate, and scholars a source of learning outside the usual arenas.
-The book’s “vital signs” include the accompanying CD, which features vibrant music-making from a diverse range of performers and composers.
+The book’s “vital signs” include the accompanying audio tracks (available for download at: https://vernonpress. com/book/1281), which feature vibrant music-making from a diverse range of performers and composers.

-Ch.
-3 – Waxing and Waning: Musical Depictions of Cyclicity and Fluidity in Moonlight
+Chapter 3 Waxing and waning: musical depictions of cyclicity and fluidity in Moonlight

 Authors and Performers